-In floor plans with a 2nd bath, the pull handle for Gray #2 has been relocated and is inside a compartment door near the UDC.
+In floor plans with a 2nd bath, the pull handles may be arranged differently and the arrangement may vary by floor plan.
+Some handles may be located inside a separate compartment door near the UDC.

 For additional information along with tips and techniques for keeping your holding tanks clean, consult our owner-written Water Systems Guide.